RSS Feed

 *I use 2 tablespoons of McCormicks Mediterranean Herb seasoning; Jaci uses 1/2 tablespoon Cavender’s.

-Recipe source: slightly adapted from Jaci H.
+Recipe source: slightly adapted from Jackie H.

 Danielle (my sister), Jaci, and I at a marsh in TX.